lukatoidze/lukatoidze/README.md

 # Hello there <img src="./img/litwick-pixel.gif" alt="Litwick Gif" style="width:40px;"/>

-I'm Luka, Front-end developer from Tbilisi, Georgia.
+👾 I'm Luka, Front-end developer from Tbilisi, Georgia.
 Currently studying Management and Information Technology (Qualification profile: Software Engineering) at West Saxon University of Applied Sciences of Zwickau (Germany).

+❤️‍🔥 List of my passions include: Design & visualization, science and digital technologies.

+Always exploring new tech and tools - both design and programming-oriented, constantly learning and adapting to advancements in the field.
+Currently doing a research paper related to AI and Video games 🎮

-Always open to project collaborations and new challenges.
-Feel free to connect with me using any social network listed below.
+🔥 Open and ready for project collaborations and new challenges.
+Feel free to connect with me using any social network listed below or via email: toidzeluk@gmail.com 📩

 ### Social networks